moconnell/yolo/README.md

 The application is currently fire-and-forget, so this is left as an exercise for the user :wink:

 As a safety feature, the application will bug out if the account has any open orders.
+It will also skip any token that has multiple positions already and log an error.